Research and Development

 Our Approach and Policy on R&D

-Engineers from the internal companies and business divisions and specialists in the Corporate Technology Division, who have expertise in various fields, form project teams to share issues and work together to develop new products and new businesses, seeking always to achieve the overall optimization.
-The Corporate Technology Division acts as an intermediary, facilitating access to the technological core competencies of each internal company so that they can be applied to products in other internal companies.
-This promotes the multifaceted expansion of technology and realizes major synergistic effects.
+Engineers in each business segment and specialists in the Corporate Technology Division with expertise in various fields form project teams to share issues and develop new products and new businesses with the aim of consistent overall optimization.
+Furthermore, the Corporate Technology Division acts as an intermediary facilitating mutual access to the technological core competencies possessed by each business segment so that they can be applied to products in other segments.
+This approach enables the multifaceted expansion of technology and realizes major synergistic effects.

-By thus combining the core technologies of the internal companies and business divisions and the basic technologies of the Corporate Technology Division, we will utilize matrix-based operations to create technological synergies throughout the Kawasaki Group and further raise enterprise value.
+Thus, by adopting so-called matrix management combining the core technologies of each business segment and the basic technologies of the Corporate Technology Division, we aim to create technological synergy throughout the entire Kawasaki Group and to further enhance corporate value.

 Structure

-The internal companies carry out R&D in areas specific to their businesses, while the Corporate Technology Division handles forward-looking R&D on a Company-wide basis.
-The internal companies and Corporate Technology Division work together closely on each project.
+Each business segment carries out R&D in area specific to its business, while the Corporate Technology Division handles forward-looking R&D on a Company-wide basis.
+The business segments and Corporate Technology Division work together closely on each project.

 In addition, the entire Company works as one toward the realization of Group Vision 2030.

 The Corporate Technology Division comprises the Corporate Technology Planning Center, Technical Institute, System Technology Development Center, Process Engineering Center, Intellectual Property Department, and HR and General Administration Department.
-Working together with the Head Office Presidential Project Management Division and Hydrogen Strategy Division, these bodies collaborate to advance R&D.
+Working together with the Hydrogen Strategy Division, the Head Office Presidential Project Management Division, and DX Strategy Division, these bodies collaborate to advance R&D.

 Responsible Officer

-Hiroshi Nakatani, Representative Director, Vice President, and Senior Executive Officer, General Manager of Corporate Technology Division
+Hiroshi Nakatani, Representative Director, Senior Corporate Executive Officer, General Manager of Corporate Technology Division

 Responsible Executive Organ and/or Committee

-The internal companies and the Corporate Technology Division meet regularly to share information about the market environment and business strategy and form consensus regarding development themes.
+The business segments and the Corporate Technology Division meet regularly to share information about the market environment and business strategy and form consensus regarding development themes.

 They also regularly take steps to concentrate technologies from across the Company to plan and follow up on important Company-wide R&D, facilitate the horizontal exchange and sharing of technologies, and promote synergy.